Confederate States of America: Armed forces

 The military armed forces of the Confederacy comprised three branches: Army, Navy and Marine Corps.

+On February 28, 1861, the Provisional Confederate Congress established a provisional volunteer army and gave control over military operations and authority for mustering state forces and volunteers to the newly chosen Confederate president, Jefferson Davis.
+On March 1, 1861, on behalf of the Confederate government, Davis assumed control of the military situation at Charleston, South Carolina, where South Carolina state militia besieged Fort Sumter in Charleston harbor, held by a small U.S. Army garrison.
+By March 1861, the Provisional Confederate Congress expanded the provisional forces and established a more permanent Confederate States Army.

+The total population of the Confederate Army is unknowable due to incomplete and destroyed Confederate records but estimates are between 750,000 and 1,000,000 troops.
+This does not include an unknown number of slaves pressed into army tasks, such as the construction of fortifications and defenses or driving wagons.
+Confederate casualty figures also are incomplete and unreliable, estimated at 94,000 killed or mortally wounded, 164,000 deaths from disease, and between 26,000 and 31,000 deaths in Union prison camps.
+One incomplete estimate is 194,026.

 The Confederate military leadership included many veterans from the United States Army and United States Navy who had resigned their Federal commissions and were appointed to senior positions.
 Many had served in the Mexican–American War (including Robert E. Lee and Jefferson Davis), but some such as Leonidas Polk (who graduated from West Point but did not serve in the Army) had little or no experience.

 The Confederate officer corps consisted of men from both slave-owning and non-slave-owning families.
 The Confederacy appointed junior and field grade officers by election from the enlisted ranks.
 Although no Army service academy was established for the Confederacy, some colleges (such as The Citadel and Virginia Military Institute) maintained cadet corps that trained Confederate military leadership.
 A naval academy was established at Drewry's Bluff, Virginia in 1863, but no midshipmen graduated before the Confederacy's end.